 People DO read.
 If they didn't, why would this be happening: (from Bowker.com)

 According to the latest report from ProQuest affiliate Bowker, self-publishing grew at a rate of 40 percent in 2018 – and shows no signs of slowing down.
 The combined total of self-published print books and ebooks with registered ISBNs grew from almost 1.2 million in 2017 to more than 1.6 million in 2018.

 Nine.
 You can't write a book because you suck at writing.
 And there we have it.
-One of the biggest reasons people don't write a book.
+One of the biggest reasons people fail at writing their book.
 They suck at writing.